wp-plugins/attachments/readme.txt

 You will need to edit your theme files where applicable.
 Please reference the **Usage** instructions.

+= How do I disable the default Attachments meta box? =

+You will need to edit your Attachments configuration.
+Please reference the **Usage** instructions.

+= How do I change the fields for each Attachment? =

+You will need to edit your Attachments configuration.
+Please reference the **Usage** instructions.

 = Where are uploads saved? =

 Attachments uses WordPress' built in Media library for uploads and storage.